YoussefSanad/FlashCardPractice/README.md

 ```

 #### Common Issues
+- **"Failed to open stream: No such file or directory" (vendor/autoload.php)**:
+  Run `./docker/scripts/composer install` to install PHP dependencies first
 - **MySQL port 3306 in use**: Our setup uses port 3307 externally to avoid conflicts
 - **Redis port 6379 in use**: Our setup uses port 6380 externally to avoid conflicts
 - **Permission errors**: Make sure Docker Desktop is running